Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 We use one of 2 object encodings with different properties:
 	1. NaN Encoding - which has the advantage of 64-bit floats being encoded with no change.
 This allows floating-point values to be directly used by other languages and potentially GPUs.
 This supports 50-bit SmallIntegers.
 	2. Modified Spur Encoding - which probably has faster class determination (hence dispatch), and 61-bit SmallIntegers.
 Most-used 64-bit floats are encoded as immediates, but some very large values (more than 2e77) will be heap-allocated.
+Both have immediate representations for symbols, characters, booleans, `nil`, and some special closures.

 Defining a configuration flag allows choosing between these encodings.
 Once we can run real benchmarks, we will determine which is actually faster for particular workloads.
 ### NaN Encoding
 The IEEE 754 64-bit binary number is encoded as follows: